Bat Masterson: Last years in Denver

 Masterson moved to New York City in 1895 to briefly serve as a bodyguard for millionaire George Gould.
 He wrote to his Denver friends glowing accounts of fishing trips "...with the Goulds on their yacht..." and announced his intention to remain in New York City indefinitely.
 On June 6, 1895, a Denver paper quoted a friend of Masterson's, who observed that "Bat has at last fallen into a dead easy game."

 Masterson returned to Denver for several more years.
 On April 6, 1897, serving as a deputy sheriff of Arapahoe County, he got into a dispute on election day with a Tim Connors.
 Masterson drew his pistol and Connors attempted to seize it.
 During the scuffle, the gun discharged and C.C.
 Louderbaugh was shot in the left wrist.

 On April 9, 1899, Masterson became a partner in a boxing club called the Colorado Athletic Association.
 Within a few days, Masterson was excluded from the organization by his partners.
 Masterson retaliated on April 18 by founding a rival club, the Olympic, with himself as president.
 Masterson received favorable media coverage from a Denver newspaper called George's Weekly, where he was employed as sports editor.

 In September 1900, Masterson sold his interest in the Olympic Athletic Club and made another visit to New York City.
 Masterson had decided to settle in New York City, but had a sudden change of heart and returned to Denver, with humiliating results.
 Two conflicting versions are given for what caused his final departure from Denver.
 Masterson's story was that an irate woman belted him with an umbrella on May 2, 1902, when she took exception to an "undesirable" such as Masterson trying to cast his ballot at a local election.
-An alternate version states that Masterson had become a dangerous drunk who was run out of Denver for being a public nuisance.
+An alternative version states that Masterson had become a dangerous drunk who was run out of Denver for being a public nuisance.
 Whatever actually happened, Masterson left Denver and never returned.